-While each of the cars we listed above to technically all have their own individual hitboxes with their own little tweaks and quirks.
-They will all stay within the parameters of the five main car body archetypes.
+While each of the cars we listed above feels different like they all have their own individual hitboxes with their own little tweaks and quirks, they will all stay within the parameters of the six main car body archetypes.
 We have taken the time to list each car with its respective car body archetype so you can get an idea of what the car you intend to use will play like.
 Here is the list below:

 - Animus GP